petrelharp/templater/README.md

 is written with externally specified inputs, and processed many times, with different inputs, to create different reports.

+Features:

+- Safe to render the same template into many outputs without interference.
+- Evaluation in current or target directory.
+- Control the width of the html output.

 ## How?

 There are two basic use cases, that differ in whether you write your template